 Microfinance is the general term describing financial services offered to those living below the poverty line who would otherwise not have access to such resources.
-It includes microsavings accounts, microinsurance, and microloans – our predominant tool – which are small loans ranging from $100 to $3,000.
-Our interest-free microloans empower the poor, and give them the ability to invest in their businesses and improve the quality of their lives and the lives of their families and communities.
+It includes microsavings accounts, microinsurance, and microloans, which are small loans ranging from $100 to $3,000.
+Spartan Global offers interest-free microloans to aspiring entrepreneurs in impoverished regions, thereby providing the opportunity for loan recipients to invest in their business.
+Ultimately, this fosters sustainable social and economic empowerment, as it allows these individuals to improve their quality of life, the lives of their families, and their entire community.

 1) direct loans with field partners